 The timeline of a Razor Capital lawsuit

-Response: If the debt is yours, then you will need to respond and negotiate a settlement or payment plan.
+Response: If the debt is yours, you must respond and negotiate a settlement or payment plan.

-Non-response: If you do not show up in court, then the court will rule in favor of the debt collector.
+Non-response: If you do not show up in court, the court will rule in favor of the debt

 Here's what to do if you've been sued by Razor Capital